jongpie/NebulaLogger/docs/apex/Test-Utilities/LoggerMockDataCreator.md

 #### `createHttpCallout()` → `MockHttpCallout`

-Generates an instance of the class `MockHttpCallout` that implements the interface `HttpCalloutMock`.
+Generates an instance of the class `MockHttpCallout` that implements the interface `System.HttpCalloutMock`.
 This can be used when testing batch jobs.

 ##### Return